Codecademy/docs/content/general/concepts/unit-testing/unit-testing.md

   - 'learn-javascript-unit-testing'
 ---

-Unit testing is an essential part of the coding process to verify all parts of code work correctly.
+Unit testing is an essential part of the coding process.
+It verifies that all parts of the code work correctly.

 A part or unit of code can be anything from a class function to a small snippet of code that performs a specific task.
 By testing individual components, it makes it easier to find exactly where an error lies.